 I am currently a teaching assistant for CS102 Big Data taught by Dean Jennifer Widom.
 I was a teaching assistant for CS230 Deep Learning, taught by Kian Katanforoosh and Andrew Ng, as well as CS161 Algorithms taught by Mary Wootters and Leonidas Guibas.

 In my free time, I like to read, dance, travel, and play strategy games.
-I enjoy touring architecture, and I like to drive and keep up the auto industry.
-I’m also an Google Local Guide reviewer, with over 75,000 review and 2.2 million photo views on Google Maps.
+I enjoy touring architecture, and I like to drive and keep up with the auto industry.
+I’m also an Google Local Guide reviewer, with over 75,000 review and 2.3 million photo views on Google Maps.